martkjoh/physics_scipts/README.md

-# NRCH
+# Scripts made while studying the physics

-Studying the structure of the NRCH - https://arxiv.org/abs/2005.07101
+Among other things, studying the structure of the NRCH - https://arxiv.org/abs/2005.07101